HubSpot/integration-examples-nodejs/oauth-app/README.md

-# HubSpot-nodejs contacts sample app
+# HubSpot-nodejs oauth sample app

 This is a sample app for the [node-hubspot wrapper](https://www.npmjs.com/package/hubspot).
 Currently, this app focuses on demonstrating the functionality of [OAuth API](https://developers.hubspot.com/docs/methods/oauth2/oauth2-overview) endpoints and their related actions.